Burden and risk factors of infectious complications among Chinese adults with diabetes

-Following a rapid increase in the prevalence of diabetes in recent decades it is estimated to affect 110 million adults in China, equivalent to over a quarter of the adult diabetes population worldwide.
-Diabetes appears to be associated with a higher risk of infections, but most evidence comes from studies in Western populations.
-Few studies have examined this association in low- and middle-income countries, including China, where differences in the typical diabetes phenotype, diabetes management and patterns of infectious diseases, compared with Western populations, may have important implications for the burden of diabetes-associated infectious diseases.
+Diabetes now affects over 100 million adults in China, accounting for over a quarter of the diabetes population worldwide.
+Individuals with diabetes are at a higher risk of developing infections, but most evidence comes from studies in Western populations, with little reliable data from low- and middle-income countries, including China, where differences in detection and management of diabetes, patterns of infectious diseases and genetic susceptibility, compared with Western populations, may have important implications for the burden of diabetes-associated infectious diseases.

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING